Red Teaming and How it Works

 However, other times are not that fun, especially during physical intrusion attempts, as there’s always the risk of getting caught.
 In the best-case scenario, you will have to deal with the security guards of the building.
 But as we all learned from the Coalfire Cause célèbre, this can also happen to be the police, and if things are not planned accordingly, you’ll end up in jail.

-So proper planning and coordination with the customer should be done from the very beginning of the engagement.
-The client should provide a GOJF card with details on the scope, all expected activities, dates, names of consultants, and points of contact, and should be signed by all parties involved; If a shared building is in scope, then you should even include the building owner and ideally law enforcement.
+Proper planning and coordination with the customer should be done from the very beginning of the engagement.
+The client should provide a GOJF card with details on the scope, all expected activities, dates, names of consultants, and points of contact, and it should be signed by all parties involved.
+If a shared building is in scope, then you should even include the building owner and, ideally, law enforcement.

 How has the Remote Workforce Changed Red Teaming Exercises and Objectives?